dwcoates/pygn-mode/README.md

 ## Interactive Commands

-No interactive commands are bound by default.
-Consider binding keys in an `(eval-after-load "pygn-mode" … )` form.
+No keys are bound by default.
+Consider binding keys in an `eval-after-load` form.

+Default mouse bindings are provided:

+ * mouse-2 — `pygn-mode-mouse-display-variation-gui-board`
+ * double-mouse-2 — `pygn-mode-mouse-display-variation-gui-board-inclusive`

+In English, clicking the middle mouse button on a move in a GUI Emacs displays a board image computed before that move was made.
+Double-clicking the mouse button on a move displays a board after that move was made.

+In addition, the mouse wheel (buttons 4/5) is bound to `pygn-mode-next-move` and `pygn-mode-previous-move` when hovering over the `PyGN` lighter in the modeline.

 ### Game Navigation Commands